upenn-libraries/alchemy/README.md

 # Features and Uses

-This is meant to be an extensible swiss army knife for working with Elements.
+alchemy is meant to be an extensible swiss army knife for working with Elements.
+It aspires to provide:

-- Platform for scripts and sundry, vs writing ad hoc scripts
+- A clean platform for scripts and sundry (vs writing ad hoc scripts) that eliminates a lot of boilerplate
-- Collection of tasks broadly useful to the Elements user base
+- A collection of pre-packaged, ready-to-run tasks broadly useful to Elements users
-- System configuration management (export system state to files)
+- A way to do system configuration management (export system state to files)
-- Testing and verification
+- A way to do testing and verification

 This is currently 'alpha' code.
 Expect things to change.